St Thomas' Hospital: Nurse training at St Thomas' Hospital

 The Nightingale Training School and Home for Nurses opened at St Thomas' Hospital on 9 July 1860 under Matron Sarah Elizabeth Wardroper, endowed from the publicly donated Fund raised after the Crimean War to honour Florence Nightingale.
 Alicia LLoyd Still (matron of the hospital and superintendent of the training school from 1913 to 1937) created the first post of sister tutor, setting a model internationally.

-Notable alumni of the training school included: Dorothy Coode, assistant matron (1924-1933) and president of the Royal College of Nursing (1935-7); Lucy Duff Grant, matron of the Manchester Royal Infirmary (1929 to 1955) and president of the Royal College of Nursing (1951 to 1953); Dorothy Bannon, (Chief Matron-in-Charge of the Hospital and School Nursing Service of the London County Council from 1929 to 1940); Dame Barbara Cozens (Matron-in-Chief and Director of Army Nursing Services from 1960 to 1964), and Theodora Turner (Matron at St. Thomas' 1955 to 1965 and President of the Royal College of Nursing 1966 to 1968.)
+Notable alumni of the training school included: Dorothy Coode, assistant matron (1924–1933) and president of the Royal College of Nursing (1935–37); Lucy Duff Grant, matron of the Manchester Royal Infirmary (1929 to 1955) and president of the Royal College of Nursing (1951 to 1953); Dorothy Bannon, (Chief Matron-in-Charge of the Hospital and School Nursing Service of the London County Council from 1929 to 1940); Ruth Darbyshire Matron University College Hospital London (1922–1935) Matron-in-Chief of the British Red Cross and Order of St. John of Jerusalem (March 1940 – September 1943), Dame Barbara Cozens (Matron-in-Chief and Director of Army Nursing Services from 1960 to 1964), and Theodora Turner (Matron at St. Thomas' 1955 to 1965 and President of the Royal College of Nursing 1966 to 1968.)

 The school merged with other training schools in the 1990s, then became the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care, part of King's College London.